 Know the Basics to Get the Right Coverage

-What kind of boat insurance do I need?
+What kind of yacht insurance do I need?

-The type of insurance you purchase will depend not only on your state’s laws, but also on what type of boat you have.
+The type of insurance you purchase will depend not only on your state’s laws, but also on what type of yacht or boat you have.
 For insurance purposes, boats are generally categorized as personal vessels less than 26 feet long, while more expensive vessels longer than 26 feet are categorized as yachts.
-Your insurance policy will be tailored to the category your boat falls under.
-Specialized endorsements are also available for boats that fall outside those categories or include additional specialization, such as boats used for watersports or for fishing.
+Your insurance policy will be tailored to the category of boat.
+Specialized endorsements are also available for boats that fall outside those categories, such as boats used for watersports or for fishing.

 Personal watercraft, such as Jet Skis, Sea-Doos and WaveRunners, may be covered as personal property under your homeowners insurance policy’s property and liability coverage.
 The property coverage is limited by the language of the policy, typically up to $500, and the liability coverage is equal to your homeowners liability coverage.
 It is wisest to take out a policy specifically for your personal watercraft.
 If you need to file a claim against your homeowners policy — say, if you injure a swimmer — the claim will affect your eligibility for homeowners insurance.
 A claim filed against a stand-alone policy, however, will leave your homeowners insurance policy safe.

 Boatowners and yacht insurance policies typically cover physical damage, liability and medical payments.
 You may also want to consider purchasing uninsured boat owner coverage in case you have an unfortunate run-in with a boater who lacks insurance or doesn’t have enough coverage to pay for damages.